 However, one of the challenges of growing Alocasia plants is propagating them.
 I mean who doesn’t want more Alocasias and for free but It can be a challenge.

-There are two main ways to propagate alocasia plants.
-By division and by corm propagation.
+There are three common ways to propagate alocasia plants.
+By division, by corm and by rhizome propagation.

 For an Alocasia grow guide read this!